Last Updated on June 3, 2023 by Teemu Suomala

 Looking for a departure from the regular mahogany/maple/rosewood/Sitka spruce combination while sticking to more traditional looks and tone than exotic woods offer?
 Here it is: the Seagull S6 Cedar Original.
 This guitar hits way above its price mark in terms of playability and tone to give players one of the best deals in the industry.

-The Seagull S6 Cedar Original is Canadian made acoustic guitar, handcrafted in Quebec, Canada by skilled luthiers.
+The Seagull S6 Cedar Original is Canadian-made guitar, handcrafted in Quebec, Canada by skilled luthiers.
 The company is committed to bringing players amazing instruments with new designs while incorporating the latest in guitar-making technology.
 The results definitely speak for themselves.

 The Seagull S6 Cedar Original is crafted with a pressure-tested cedar top instead of a Sitka spruce.
 Cedar is lighter and softer than Sitka spruce, and therefore it doesn’t take as much vibration to move it.
 This means that even the lightest, most intricate notes resonate and sustain.
 For recording, you couldn’t ask for a better guitar because of this characteristic alone.